darnellt0/em-ai-ecosystem/docs/P0_FREEZE_RULES.md

 3. Registry shows **only** P0 agents as active; all others are frozen.
 4. Tool layer covers all external integrations used by P0.
 5. Run history records inputs, outputs, and eval pass/fail clearly.

+## P0 Complete (2025-12-21)

+- P0 Golden Path is locked as the regression baseline.
+- Allowed next: P1-scoped work only, with P0 untouched unless re-validated.